CoRoSoN-Kit/CoRoSoN-Kit/decision-board.md

 **decision:**

-### Room for 'kicking-device'
+### Spece for kicker

-Enough room for a 'kicking-device', to be built in later, should be part of the construction.
+Sufficient space for a kicker to be installed later should be part of the construction.

 **pros:**